mahmoud-joumaa/competitive-programming-notion-problems-tracker/README.md

-# Competitive Programming Automated Problems Tracker in Notion
+# Competitive Programming Problems Tracker in Notion

 A simple application to track problems and submissions across different competitive programming platforms by syncing the data into a single Notion database.